-Eleven is the heightened personal potential or heighten intuition.
-It can also represent creativity, sensitivity, and activate the nervous system.
+Eleven is the heightened personal potential or heightened intuition.
+It can also represent creativity and sensitivity and activate the nervous system.
 Eleven can also represent strong leadership.

 Master Number 22:

 As a Master builder number, there is excellent protentional for success.
-The Master Number is about high power and potential, but also being grounded and having ethical boundaries.
+The Master Number is about high power and potential, being grounded, and having ethical boundaries.
 This can relate to the Emperor.

 Master Number 33:

 This number is the Master Teacher; it shows excellent protentional for spiritual growth.
-The energy it gives for Lovers can provide the ability to set aside ego and devote yourself to the service of others.
+The energy it gives to Lovers can provide the ability to set aside their ego and devote themselves to the service of others.

 Master Number 11:

-The Major card being Justice, this adds significates to the card.
+The Major card is Justice; this adds significates to the card.
 Eleven is two Ones—power of an individual and manifestation with double emphasis.

 Also, Two can be created.
 So, it speaks to polarity and balance.

-Eleven is a Master Number, so it takes on heighten intuition, spirituality, and even mysterious supernatural connection.
-Sometimes, eleven denotes an influential teacher, who must first go through their painful lessons.
+Eleven is a Master Number, so it heightens intuition, spirituality, and even mysterious supernatural connection.
+Sometimes, eleven denotes an influential teacher who must first go through their painful lessons.

 The most common and well-known parts of a Tarot deck are the Major Arcana (22 cards) and Minor Arcana (56) collectively; it makes up the 78-card deck.
 But there are different types of Tarot decks used for specific purposes.

-These decks have recently gained momentum in popularity because they are not as regulated as the Major and Minor Arcana.
+These decks have recently gained popularity because they are less regulated than the Major and Minor Arcana.
 Anyone can produce an Oracle Deck and assign it to a specific determination.
-These decks are to showcase imagination.
+These decks are to showcase images.